JuliaGraphics/Gtk.jl/doc/more_signals.md

 interface](../README.md#callbacks-and-signals), `signal_connect`
 supports an approach that allows your callback function to be directly compiled to machine code.
-Not only is this more efficient, but it can occasionally be useful in avoiding problems from callback interrupts.
+Not only is this more efficient, but it can occasionally be useful in avoiding problems (see issue #161).

 This alternative syntax is as follows:
 ```